Why is this important?

 The most common types of claim in the small claims track are:

-- compensation for faulty services provided, for example, by builders, dry cleaners, garages and so on
+- compensation for faulty services provided, for example, by builders, dry cleaners or garages

 - compensation for faulty goods, for example, televisions or washing machines which go wrong